diegofornalha/Stackbit_1/content/pages/index.md

           Hamarosan érkezik az iCal naptárszinkron funkció, addig manuálisan lehet lezárni a napokat, vagy bevinni egy foglalást egy egyszerű folyamattal.
-      - question: How it this different from what we have today?
+      - question: 'Nem vagyok webfejlesztő, én is be tudom üzemelni?'
         answer: >-
           At the office, working together is often a distruction, on remote, it could be motivation.
 At the office, working together is often a